All lectures are free and open to the public. They will be held in Blanchard Hall Room 339 and begin at 7:30p.m. unless indicated otherwise.

 Dr. Steinbock will discuss the meaning of repentance by considering the unique time of repentance, the possibilities it opens, and the difficult historical conditions under which repentance is lived with others.
 This paper is a part of a larger project on moral emotions.

 Dr. George Sher, Herbert S. Autrey Professor of Philosophy (Ph.D., Columbia University ) at Rice University

 Morality and Blame

 Although blaming is something we all do, there are deep questions both about what blame is and about what role it plays in our lives.
-In particular, becuase we cannot change the past, it is often argued that there is no point in blaming wrongdoers for what they have done.
-In this talk, Dr sher will argue that that view is badly mistaken, and that blame is the backward-looking face of morality itself.
+In particular, because we cannot change the past, it is often argued that there is no point in blaming wrongdoers for what they have done.
+In this talk, Dr Sher will argue that that view is badly mistaken, and that blame is the backward-looking face of morality itself.